opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/batch-predict.md

 ## Prerequisites

 Before using the Batch Predict API, you need to create a connector to the externally hosted model.
-For every action, specify the  `action_type` parameter that describes the action:
+For each action, specify the `action_type` parameter that describes the action:

 - `batch_predict`: Runs the batch predict operation.
 - `batch_predict_status`: Checks the batch predict operation status.